gillian850413/Insight_Stress_Analysis/README.md

   --data '["I like you", "I feel stressful"]' \
   http://localhost:5000/predict
 ```
-Or with python and request library:
+- or with python and request library:
 ```
 import requests
 response = requests.post("http://127.0.0.1:5000/predict", json=["I like you", "I feel stressful"])